mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 	Full MatrixSpace of 2 by 3 dense matrices over Rational Field

-If we input a ring R and an integer n we get the matrix ring of n×n matrices of R. Coercion can be used to construct the zero matrix, the indentity matrix, or a matrix with specified entries as shown. ::
+If we input a ring :math:`R` and an integer :math:`n` we get the matrix ring of :math:`n\times n` matrices over :math:`R`.
+Coercion can be used to construct the zero matrix, the indentity matrix, or a matrix with specified entries as shown. ::

 	sage: Mat = MatrixSpace(ZZ,2); Mat